caprover/caprover/README.md

 ### Step 4: Deploy the Test App

 Go to the Captain in your browser, from the left menu select Apps and create a new app.
 Name it `my-first-app`.
-Then, download any of the test apps????, unzip the content. and while inside the directory of the test app, run:
+Then, download any of the test apps <a href="https://github.com/githubsaturn/captainduckduck/tree/master/captain-sample-apps">here</a>, unzip the content. and while inside the directory of the test app, run:

 ```bash
 /home/Desktop/captain-examples/captain-node$  captainduckduck deploy